Skip to content

 Climate Disclosure

 The third strategy which supports Australia’s climate ambitions lies in driving transparency and accountability among businesses.
-In this regard, Australia has implemented carbon disclosure regulations which mandate the measurement and reporting of carbon emissions.
+In this regard, Australia is looking to implement carbon disclosure regulations which are rigorous, internationally aligned and credible which mandate the measurement and reporting of carbon emissions.
 These regulations facilitate the transition to a low-carbon economy by encouraging businesses to reduce their GHG emissions, as well as by enabling investors and financial institutions to make more informed decisions on capital allocation.

 The Terrascope Solution